kube-reporting/metering-operator/Documentation/rollup-reports.md

 # Guide: Roll-Up Reports

 Often, it makes sense to report on data collected in other reports, called roll-up reports.
-Roll-up reports can combine datatypes (memory *and* CPU usage per namespace) and can combine smaller periods of time into larger ones — for instance, in an environment where a large amount of data is collected, splitting up processing over a month instead of waiting for the end of the month can be an effective way to spread out compute time and get a quicker ***REMOVED***nal report.
+Roll-up reports can combine datatypes (memory *and* CPU usage per namespace) and can combine smaller periods of time into larger ones — for instance, in an environment where a large amount of data is collected, splitting up processing over a month instead of waiting for the end of the month can be an effective way to spread out compute time and get a quicker final report.

 In the following guide, we will create a daily report that aggregates hourly reports.